 California-based JK Naturals uses handcrafted and certified organic ingredients to create natural deodorant sticks.
 They incorporate pure steam-distilled essential oil for scents like Lavender and Peppermint + Tea Tree.
 JK Naturals deodorant features antimicrobial and odor-eliminating properties to leave you feeling and smelling fresh throughout the day.
 In addition to their line of 100 percent natural deodorants for adults, they offer a deodorant line just for teens.
 I kinda love Cedar + Fir for my husband.
 Available in stick, cream, or roll on.

 Native‘s products pack a proprietary formula — composed of simple ingredients including beeswax, baking soda, coconut oil, and shea butter — that naturally fights odors.
 In addition to their seasonal scents, Native also offers a selection of feminine and masculine aromas.
-Their limited-edition Charcoal deodorant incorporates the power of activated charcoal combined with citrus undertones to form a fresh scent.
-I love the idea of their Men’s sample pack, which includes scents such as Citrus and Herbal Musk.
-Plus, they even offer a subscription service with free shipping and no commitment.
+Their Charcoal deodorant incorporates the power of activated charcoal combined with citrus undertones to form a fresh scent.
+I love the idea of their sample packs, which include scents such as Eucalyptus & Mint and Coconut & Vanilla.
+Plus, they even offer a subscription service with a reduced price and no commitment.
 Available in stick and cream.

-Made with natural and organic ingredients, Primal Pit Paste contains no nasty chemicals.
-It uses the power of baking soda for odor absorption, coconut oil and shea butter to moisturize skin, and organic arrowroot powder to keep you dry.
+Formerly branded Primal Pit Paste, Pretty Frank deodorants are still made with natural and organic ingredients and avoid nasty chemicals.
+They use the power of baking soda for odor absorption, coconut oil and shea butter to moisturize skin, and organic arrowroot powder to keep you dry.
 The line is cruelty-free.
-My favorite of the varied selections is the Charcoal Magnesium Daily Detox Deodorant and the Pit Detox Bundle — perfect for anyone switching from traditional antiperspirants.
+Their Pit Detox Bundle is perfect for anyone switching from traditional antiperspirants.
 It keeps you dry and odor-free while expelling toxins and impurities in a way only activated charcoal can do.
-They also offer Natural Deodorant Sprays in regular or mini size (perfect for your purse, ladies) in scents like Coconut Lime and Lavender.
+They also offer Natural Deodorant Sprays in regular or mini size (perfect for your purse, ladies) in clean and refreshing Coconut Lime and Lavender scents.
 The sprays can be used under the stick or cream for added protection.
 Also, those with sensitive skin will love their baking-soda free, unscented options.
-Primal Pit Paste is available in stick, spray, and cream.
+Pretty Frank is available in stick, spray, and cream.